dimitri-nicolo/calico/master/reference/essentials/policy-violations.md

 title: Policy Violation Monitoring & Reporting
 ---

-Tigera Networking Essentials includes the feature to monitor violations to policy configured in your cluster.
-By defining a set of simple query like rules and thresholds, one can monitor and receive alerts for their Kubernetes cluster for policy violations.
+Tigera Networking Essentials includes features to monitor violations of policy configured in your cluster.
+By defining a set of simple rules and thresholds, you can monitor and receive alerts for policy violations in your Kubernetes cluster.

 ### Architecture